jagja/Cylinder/README.md

 values of the vorticity field are obtained using Hermite interpolation for the trajectories and Lagrange interpolation for the vorticity field.

-Input parameters can be explained as follows:
+Input parameters can be explained as follows:<br />
-  -d TIME_STEP, Time difference between successive snapshots.
+  -d TIME_STEP, Time difference between successive snapshots.<br />
-  -i TIME_INITIAL, Initial time to seed integrations -f TIME_FINAL, Final time to seed integrations.
+  -i TIME_INITIAL, Initial time to seed integrations<br />
+  -f TIME_FINAL, Final time to seed integrations.<br />
-  -w TIME_WINDOW, Integration window
+  -w TIME_WINDOW, Integration window<br />
-  -x X_SUBGRID, Spatial interpolation (not implemented) -t T_SUBGRID, Number of subgrid points to be interpolated.
+  -x X_SUBGRID, Spatial interpolation (not implemented)<br />
+  -t T_SUBGRID, Number of subgrid points to be interpolated.